mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-7. ## 🔹 bool beginTransaction(AsyncClientClass &aClient, const Firestore::Parent &parent, const TransactionOptions &transOptions)
+7. ## 🔹 String beginTransaction(AsyncClientClass &aClient, const Firestore::Parent &parent, const TransactionOptions &transOptions)

+Starts a new transaction.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".